tinyalg/waveu/examples/start_n_stop/README.md

 Before running this example, ensure you have:

-- An ESP32 development board.
+- An **ESP32 development board**.
-- ESP-IDF development environment set up (version 5.4 or later).
+- ESP-IDF development environment set up (**version 5.4 or later**).
-- Familiarity with the ESP-IDF [DAC Constant Example](https://github.com/espressif/esp-idf/tree/v5.4/examples/peripherals/dac/dac_continuous/signal_generator).
+- Familiarity with the ESP-IDF [DAC Continuous Signal Generator Example](https://github.com/espressif/esp-idf/tree/v5.4/examples/peripherals/dac/dac_continuous/signal_generator).
-- An oscilloscope to visualize the waveform output.
+- An **oscilloscope** to visualize the waveform output.

 ## Usage